Sproutbox Garden Raised Bed Review

 Building the Sproutbox Garden

-When we first received the garden we were surprised with how small the box was – however it was heavy.
-Each garden kit comes with panels, the hardware, an instruction manual, tension rod and a rubber edging to install at the top of the garden.
+When I first received the garden I was surprised with how small the box was – however it was heavy.
+Each garden kit comes with panels, the hardware, an instruction manual, tension rods and a rubber edging to install at the top of the garden.

 After taking inventory of all of the pieces, the first step was to remove the plastic film on each of the panels.
-For us, this was the least enjoyable part of the entire setup, for two reasons.
-The first was, by the time we had pulled off all of the film, there was a lot of plastic waste.
+For me, this was the least enjoyable part of the entire setup, for two reasons.
+The first was, by the time I had pulled off all of the film, there was a lot of plastic waste, which feels opposite to the idea that their gardens are meant to be 100% recyclable.
 The second was that it was very sticky and time consuming to remove (over an hour).
-The film is there to protect the colour and panels from damage, however we would have preferred no film on the garden panels at all.
+The film is there to protect the colour and panels from damage, however this was easily the worst part of the entire setup and I would have preferred no film on the garden panels at all.

-One mistake that we made when attaching the panels was not paying attention to the corner pieces.
-We installed some of the corner pieces with the panel edges inside the garden, and others we installed where the edges were on the outside.
-We recommend carefully reading the instructions and trying to stay consistent, because it looks much better when all corners are installed the same way.
+One mistake that I made when attaching the panels was not paying attention to the corner pieces.
+I installed some of the corner pieces with the panel edges inside the garden, and others were installed where the edges were on the outside.
+I recommend carefully reading the instructions and trying to stay consistent, because it looks much better when all corners are installed the same way.

 Finally, the rubber edging gets installed.
 It was quite easy to add, however it does take some force to install it around the corners.